gipsi/gipsi.github.io/README.md

 _Frontend Web Development_

+### Day 19

+I set up  new blog on Blogger for creative writing and called it [Bio](https://gipsitana.blogspot.co.uk/2018/).

+Importing the writing I'd put a Google Docs template  into blogger and editing the HTML there went OK.
+Although the copiuos amounts of code in a great block  in the head tag was a surprise (there are widows and orphans in there too 😮) .
+I did proceed and edit in HTML.
+It took a bit of fiddling about to get the title photo in the right place.
+The backgound photo of the blog looked alright to begin with on the laptop. only later on the phone I noticed the picture repeating, that wont do!

+Learnt some basic use of google analytics watching their tutorial videos then installed it by adding a script tag they gave me to paste in.
+Now it's all about learning how to read and use the analytics software.

 ### Day 18 March 25th

 #### [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)